 San Francisco's Japantown is one of the few remaining such enclaves in the U.S. Visit this neighborhood for its history, its culture, and its great food!

 There is a drink and a location to suit every style in Nob Hill.
 Looking for kitschy fun?
 Party in the Tonga Room in the Fairmont Hotel, with its tiki torches and simulated tropical storms.
 Want breathtaking elegance?
 Head to Top of the Mark in the InterContinental Mark Hopkins, with its dramatic views and fabled history.
-Trying to capture the spirit of the titans who shaped the city?
-Visit the Big 4 in the Huntington Hotel.

 The north end of the city slopes down from the majestic tip of Pacific Heights to the Marina, a neighborhood full of great dining best traveled on foot.